Chia-Network/actions/setjobenv/readme.md

 # Set Job Environment

-Sets usable env for all job steps based on payload in GitHub Event.
+This action sets usable env for all job steps based on payload in GitHub Event.
 To be ran immediately after 'actions/checkout' step.

 ```yaml
 - name: Checkout Code